imperva/dsfkit/examples/installation/single_account_deployment/README.md

 ### Storing Terraform state in S3 bucket
 To store the Terraform state in S3 bucket instead of locally, uncomment the '[backend.tf](./backend.tf)' file and fill in the necessary details.
 Make sure that the user running the deployment has read and write access to this bucket.
 You can find the required permissions [here](https://developer.hashicorp.com/terraform/language/settings/backends/s3#s3-bucket-permissions).

+### Working with DSF Hub and Agentless Gateway without outbound internet access
+Follow these steps to deploy a DSF Hub and/or Agentless Gateway in an environment without outbound internet access.
+1. Provide a custom AMI with the following dependencies: AWS CLI, unzip, and jq.
+   You can create a custom AMI with these dependencies installed by launching an Amazon EC2 instance, installing the dependencies, and creating an AMI from the instance.
+   You can then use this custom AMI when launching the DSF Hub and/or Agentless Gateway instances.
+2. Update the _ami_ variable in your Terraform example with the details of the custom AMI you created.
+3. Create an S3 VPC endpoint to allow the instances to access S3 without going over the internet.
+You can create an S3 VPC endpoint using the Amazon VPC console, AWS CLI, or AWS SDKs.
+4. Create a Secrets Manager VPC endpoint to allow the instances to access Secrets Manager without going over the internet.
+You can create a Secrets Manager VPC endpoint using the Amazon VPC console, AWS CLI, or AWS SDKs.